joohei/mnist-from-scratch/README.md

 With the above steps, you should be able to achieve an accuracy of at least 98% on the MNIST dataset.

 ### Additional notes

-#### CuPy
-If you don't have cuda or rocm available please check the other branch in this repository which uses plain numpy instead of cupy.
-Please note that this makes the training process much slower.

 #### Logging
 - You can specify a `verbose` argument on the `network.train()` function.